 Notes

-Filling the lamb mold: Be sure to fill the mold to just under the seam line so that it fits tightly without batter in the seams.
+Do not overfill the lamb mold: fill it to just under the seam line so it fits tightly, with no batter in the seams.

-Frosting: If you want Lemon Frosting, omit the vanilla and substitute lemon juice for the milk.
+Frosting: If you want Lemon Frosting, omit the vanilla and replace the milk with lemon juice.